-Qualifications FAICE
+Qualifications FAICD

-Experience Since 1977, Mr. Lev Mizikovsky has been a Fellow of the Australian Institute of Company Directors
+Experience Since 1977, Mr. Lev Mizikovsky has been a Fellow of the Australian Institute of Company Directors (AICD).
+He is a substantial shareholder in a number of other Queensland companies including

 (AICD).
 He is a substantial shareholder in a number of other Queensland companies including Lindsay Australia Limited (LAU), Tamawood Limited (TWD), SenterpriSys Limited (NSX: SPS) and